ISF for Beginners (ISF 1 - BEGINNER)

 ISF is a powerful intervention that should be part of the tool kit of all clinicians in the helping professions.
 Why?

-- Infraslow frequencies play a central role in human behavior that includes sleep, attention and hormone regulation, just to name a few
+- Infraslow frequencies play a central role in human behaviour that includes sleep, attention and hormone regulation, just to name a few

 - The heart and the brain are coordinated at infraslow frequencies